by Stephanie Chandler, CEO, Nonfiction Authors Association

 12. Set a budget for clicks.
 You can leave the default bid value as-is (whatever Amazon populates on your screen, which is the average cost of clicks for ads in your book’s genre) or set it lower or higher if you like. *Keep in mind that setting it lower means that your book may not display in top results if there is a lot of competition.

 Remember, you’re paying Amazon only when someone clicks your ad, not when someone views your ad, so if your book’s sales page converts browsers into buyers, then paying a higher bid makes sense because that money you spend should result in a Return on Investment of several dollars per click based on book sales.

 Also, be aware that just because you set a default bid price, it doesn’t mean that’s what you’ll pay for clicks.
-Depending on how much competition is in your category, your bids could be lower or higher, depending on the dynamic bidding strategy you chose previously.
+Depending on how much competition is in your category, your bids could be lower or higher, depending on your previously chosen dynamic bidding strategy.

-13. Optional – Negative keyword targeting gives you the ability to prevent your ads from displaying when a shopper uses keywords you list here.
+13. Optional – Negative keyword targeting allows you to prevent your ads from displaying when a shopper uses keywords you list here.
 For example, if you authored a cookbook for diabetics, but it’s not appropriate for readers on the keto diet, your negative keywords should be “keto” and “keto diet” so that your ad isn’t displayed to these shoppers.

-14. Optional: Negative product targeting allows you to list specific Amazon books or products that you do NOT want your book to be displayed with.
+14. Optional: Negative product targeting allows you to list specific Amazon books or products with which you do NOT want your book to be displayed.
 Using the diabetic cookbook example, you might look up certain Keto books and exclude your book from displaying next to them.

-15. Optional: Creative – Here you can type in ad copy to be displayed with your book.
+15. Optional: Creative – Here, you can type in ad copy to display your book.
 Take full advantage of this opportunity by highlighting some of the top reasons readers would enjoy your book.